- No comments found

 Whether you are an Android or iOS smartphone owner, you need to be careful of third-party app cookies and suspicious links.

-In the U.K, more than 6,000 cases of covid-19 cyber crimes have been recorded by the police during this on-going pandemic.
+During the recent pandemic, more than 6,000 cases of covid-19 cyber crimes have been recorded by the UK police.

 If you think you have malware on your smartphone, it’s important to stop the virus from causing any further damage.